keep-starknet-strange/madara/pallets/cairo/README.md

 # About

-`pallet-cairo-execution-engine` is a pallet that provides a way to execute Cairo programs in a Substrate environment.
+`pallet-cairo` is a pallet that provides a way to execute Cairo programs in a Substrate environment.

 # Configuration